Plaistow Hill Primary and Nursery School

 • "Pupils are happy at Plaistow Hill Infant and Nursery School - Ofsted, April 2022"

-Life at Plaistow Hill Infant and Nursery School Life at Plaistow Hill Infant and Nursery School Life at Plaistow Hill Infant and Nursery School Life at Plaistow Hill Infant and Nursery School Life at Plaistow Hill Infant and Nursery School
+Life at Plaistow Hill Primary and Nursery School Life at Plaistow Hill Primary and Nursery School Life at Plaistow Hill Primary and Nursery School Life at Plaistow Hill Primary and Nursery School Life at Plaistow Hill Primary and Nursery School

 Related Pages

-Welcome to Plaistow Hill's School Council page.
+Welcome to Plaistow Hill's School Parliament page.
 We are excited to share with you the children's 'voice' of our school.
-We hope you enjoy meeting our School Council members and seeing how they work together to share the views and good ideas of everyone to make our school an even better place to be.
+We hope you enjoy meeting our School Parliament members and seeing how they work together to share the views and good ideas of everyone to make our school an even better place to be.

 Our Members

-We are pleased to announce our new School Council members for 2019-20.
+We are pleased to announce our new Spring School Parliament members.

 Our Elections